kubfly/flylog-sdk-php/README.md

-# flylog-sdk-php
+# FlyLog SDK for PHP
-FlyLog SDK for PHP
+Provides PHP API for application development with FlyLog framework.